dorukozerr/my-scripts/README.md

 -   commitizen like commit script
 -   custom grep script

-To use them just add a alias in your .bashrc or .zshrc file and run `chmod +x script.sh`
+To use them just add a alias in your .bashrc or .zshrc file and run `sudo chmod +x script.sh`

 ```
 alias greps='~/.scripts/custom_grep.sh'